+In the oral exam be as assertive as possible.
+But use your judgment: some professors like clear, succinct answers.
 Still, the important thing is to relax and talk - thoughtfully, of course.
 Prepare answers to anticipated questions in advance, and practice with a friend.
-Ask your Italian friends about their experiences.
+Ask your Italian and International friends about their experiences.
 Be prepared to cite important dates and details and to speak at some length, without long silences.
 Prepare two or three points on the major course topic.

-Some professors may ask you about what has most interested you in the course or what you have prepared for the exam ("Che cosa l'ha interessata di più in questo corso?" or "Di che argomento desidera parlare?").
-In some literature or political science classes, you will prepare a relazione or tesina before the exam (about 5 to 10 written pages), which will serve as the basis for the exam.
-Whatever the circumstances, you should be prepared to give a fluent ten-minute answer to these open-ended questions.
+Some professors may ask you about what has most interested you in the course or what you have prepared for the exam.
+In some humanities or political science classes, you will prepare a paper before the exam (about 5 to 8 written pages), which will serve as the basis for the exam.
+Whatever the circumstances, you should be prepared to give a thorough answer to these openended questions.
 Other professors may provide a similar opportunity by asking you simply to speak on a topic or sub-topic of the course work.
 Of course, you may be presented with pointed, detailed questions.
-In brief, you need to know the material thoroughly!
+In brief, you need to know the material!

 After each UNIBO exam, your professor will give you a grade and record it on the Almaesami website.
-After each exam, bring your libretto to the BCSP Resident Director so that he has a record in case your libretto gets lost or stolen.
-At the end of the year or semester, before June 30 (December 22 for Fall), the Director will collect your libretto, which has recorded all your UNIBO grades for the year or semester (you will keep a photocopy) and will send it to the UNIBO International Office.
+After each exam, let the RD know of your result and check that it has been verbalized online.
+At the end of the semester the RD will send all your grades to Indiana University and eventually IU will send them to your own institutions.